 One of the most controversial pieces of history for these companies is the “Browne” sulky and gang plows, and what cast iron artifacts are associated with them.
 Commonly, Browne items are associated with the Morrison Brothers of FT Madison IA.
 This stems from two of the 6 versions of the Browne seats having additional lettering of “Morrison Bros” cast above the cutout “Browne Sulky” or “Browne Gang”.
 Because of this casting, many cast iron collectors have made the association that all Browne artifacts are Morrison Bros related.

 I would strongly dispute this; as for a period of nearly a decade, the Browne series was the B.D.
-Buford flagship product, with frequent advertising depictions and references from trials in trade publications.
-These same sources fail to reference a Brown Sulky by Morrison Bros during this time frame.
+Buford flagship product, with frequent advertising depictions and references from trials in trade publications and newspapers.
+These articles give a trail of clues as to William J Browne’s movements from his time as Shop formemand and Inventor of the Buford and Buford’s Browne riding plows, through clues as to why he left Rock Island heading to Ft Madison and later St Paul.
+These same sources fail to reference a Brown Sulky by Morrison Bros during the time W.J.
+Browne was in Rock Island time frame.
 After years of hunting, I was able to finally find an advertising brochure for the Morrison Browne Sulky that is undated, but is probably from the mid 1880’s that showed two views of the Morrison “Browne” sulky.
 The design shares a lot of similarity to the Buford “Browne”.
 However, virtually no mention of it exists in period advertising, while the “Morrison” was mentioned as competing in trials against the ”Browne” in the 1870’s.

 From the mid 1870’s through the companies re-organization and name change in 1885 to the Rock Island Plow Co, B.D.
 Buford & Co’s product line seems fairly stable.
 Walking plows were a staple of the company, but of most significance was the new riding line introduced by 1874.
-This consisted of the Buford Land Side Sulky, the Browne Sulky and Gang, and the Defiance Riding cultivator.
+This consisted of the Buford Riding Plow, and the Defiance Riding cultivator.
+By 1876, the Browne Riding Plow was in full advertisement by Buford.
 In 1882 Testimony by B.D.
 Buford before congress on the matter of tariffs claimed $1,000,000 worth of product produced by the company, a staggering sum for the day.
 The Browne Sulky appears to have been the companies flagship product during this time, featuring prominently in ads, which raises some interesting questions today.

 While the Morrison “Browne” is virtually unheard of in advertising, the Buford “Browne” on the other hand, is not an uncommon find in publications of the 1870’s and early 1880’s.
 Rural New-Yorker of 1881 had an especially interesting ad that included text that 6,000 Browne Sulkys were being sold a year.
 Another ad from the same time period was advertising for the California market showing coast to coast marketing.
 The first mention I have found of the Buford Gang Plow appears in May of 1874 in the Rock Island Argus, where its inventor, Mr W J Browne of the Buford Plow Company talked of his design philosophy’s.
 After the early 1880’s, the Browne Sulky and Gang appears to have been renamed the “Buford” in advertising.